hsoutherland/azure-vm/README.md

 </p>

 <h1>Creating a Virtual Machine in Microsoft Azure</h1>
-In this tutorial, we will walk through how to create a Windows 10 virtual machine in Microsoft Azure. <br />
+In this tutorial, we will walk through how to create a Windows 10 virtual machine in Microsoft Azure.
+Virtual machines (VMs) are software-based emulations of physical computers that allow users to run multiple operating systems on a single device, providing isolation, flexibility, and resource efficiency.
+They are widely used for software testing, running legacy applications, server virtualization, and cloud computing, enabling efficient hardware utilization and cost savings.

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure (Virtual Machines)
-- Remote Desktop
+- Remote Desktop Connection

 <h2>Operating Systems Used </h2>

-- Windows 10 (21H2)
+- Windows 10

 <h2>Tutorial Outline</h2>